 Ohio Department of Transportation was not satisfied with the results of the recent construction project in the Main Street next to Kent State University and started the construction there again.
 Only one lane is left operational during the construction work.
 Therefore, the cars going in the opposite directions have to coordinate their movement.
-Besides, the students from the university like to go to the Susanne's coffee shop across the street for lunch.
+Besides, the students from the university like to go to the Susan's coffee shop across the street for lunch.
 All this created quite an inconvenience for everybody, and ODOT installed traffic lights on both sides of the one-lane section of the road and by the pedestrian crosswalk.
 ODOT also hired you to write a program to coordinate the work of the traffic lights according to the following rules:

-- cars cannot go in the opposite directions simultaneously on the one-lane section; - a pedestrian cannot cross the street while there is a car in the one-lane section; - a car may enter the one lane section if there is a car there going in the same direction; - a car does not wait for more than two cars going in the opposite direction; - a pedestrian has to yield to cars BUT a pedestrian should not wait for more than tree cars.
+- ? cars cannot go in the opposite directions simultaneously on the one-lane section; - ? a pedestrian cannot cross the street while there is a car in the one-lane section, but multiple pedestrians can cross the street at the same time; - ? a car may enter the one lane section if there is a car there going in the same direction; - ? a car does not wait for more than two cars going in the opposite direction; - ? a pedestrian has to yield to cars BUT a pedestrian should not wait for more than tree cars (in either direction).